IPSEN DUE DILIGENCE

 -

-Are disbursements accurate and occurring on-time?
+Are disbursements correct and occurring on-time?

 What I Look for in Construction Projects